Recommendations for Follow-Up Care After Treatment for Lung Cancer

 Author: Christina Bach, MBE, LCSW, OSW-C

-After treatment for lung cancer, it is important for you to adhere to your provider’s plan for follow-up care.
-This article reviews the most common follow-up recommendations.
+After treatment for lung cancer, it is important to follow your provider’s plan for follow-up care.
+This article goes over the most common follow-up recommendations.
 You should talk with your care team about your specific follow-up plan.

 Screening for Recurrence or New Cancer